 The Trustees will also include non-voting representatives elected by the student body and the faculty at large.

-The current trustees appointed by the Governor include John Wells, Karen Wilde, Steven Short, Ernest House, Jr., Thomas Schilling, Alan G. Hill, and Nora Jacquez.
+The current trustees appointed by the Governor include John Wells, Steven Short, Ernest House, Jr., Alan G. Hill, Nora Jacquez, and Richard Kaufman.
 The board also includes a faculty representative and a student representative.

 Prior to being governed by the Trustees, the State Board of Agriculture governed Fort Lewis since it first became an agricultural high school in 1911.